ethersphere/beeport/docs/ens-integration.md

 1. Go to the **Upload History** section
 2. Find the upload you want to link to an ENS domain
-3. Click the **ENS** button next to the reference hash
+3. Click the **ENS** button next to website uploads

-### 3. Enter Your Domain
+### 3. Choose Your Approach

-1. In the modal that opens, enter your ENS domain name (e.g., `myname.eth`)
-2. Make sure you own this domain
+**Option A: Use Existing Domain**

+1. Select from your owned domains dropdown
+2. Use the search function for large domain collections
-3. Verify that your domain has a resolver set
+3. Verify domain ownership automatically

+**Option B: Register New Domain**

+1. Switch to "Register Domain" mode
+2. Enter desired domain name
+3. Check availability and view 1-year pricing in ETH
+4. Complete the secure two-step registration process

 ### 4. Set Content Hash